AkhilChoubey/Mousam/README.md

 # Mousam
-This is a weather reporting app . this app is capable of providing weather report of every city in the world.
+This is a weather reporting App .
+This app is capable of providing weather report of every city in the world.
 For diffrent weather conditions there will be diffrent background .

-Link to the website -- [link to weather App!](https://akhilweather.herokuapp.com/)
+Link to the Website -- [link to weather App!](https://akhilweather.herokuapp.com/)

 Desktop View --